ska-telescope/developer.skatelescope.org/src/explanation/software-supply-chain.rst

 .. note::
    Other artefact types will be added as the Software Supply Chain is updated

 As mentioned before, different artefact types might have different infrastructure components with different requirements.
-Find below the specifics of each artifact type:
+Find below the specifics of each artefact type:

 - :ref:`OCI <oci-ssc>`